CircleOfNice/CiRestClientBundle/README.md

 The bundle can be tested via phpunit.

 ##Preconditions
-- NodeJs must be installed
 - Vendors must be installed via composer
 - (Of course) Phpunit must be installed
-- Port 8888 must not be blocked on the local machine
+- Port 8000 must not be blocked on the local machine
 - XDebug should be enabled

 ##Executing tests
-The Tests are executed against a local node server.
-That means first of all you have to start the node server.
+The Tests are executed against a local php server.
+That means first of all you have to start the php server.
 ```
-node nodeServer.js
+php -S localhost:8000 -t Tests/Functional/TestServer
 ```

 Then the tests can be executed via: